krishna2/krishna2.github.io/books.md

 1. George Clason: The Richest Man In Babylon

-1. Thich Nhat Hanh: Silence: The Power of Quiet in a World Full of Nois
+1. Thich Nhat Hanh: Silence: The Power of Quiet in a World Full of Noise

 1. Prof. Ian Stewart: Incredible Numbers